-Gegadyne Energy has developed supercapacitors with energy density similar to lithium-ion batteries.
+Gegadyne Energy has developed alternate battery tech with energy density similar to lithium-ion batteries.

 Gegadyne Energy has been awarded ‘Energy Startup of the Year 2019’ at the 9th Annual Entrepreneur Awards 2019.
 Founded in 2015 by Jubin Varghese and Ameya Gadiwan, it is a Mumbai-based start-up that promises a better alternative to lithium-ion batteries.